dortania/oc-laptop-guide-legacy/prepare-install-macos/display-configuration.md

 Depending on your laptop, you may have very little to do to configure your iGPU, or you could have to add an elaborate set of patches to configure stuff like DVMT.
 The most important thing you'll want here is the WhateverGreen kext and it's dependency, LILU.
 Lilu is a patching mechanism that's used by multiple kernel extensions, and WhateverGreen is responsible for patching your display adapter\(s\).

-If you haven't already added WhateverGreen to your CLOVER EFI, better do that now before continuing.
+If you haven't already added WhateverGreen to your OpenCore EFI, better do that now before continuing.
 You can get it here.

 [Download WhateverGreen](https://github.com/acidanthera/WhateverGreen/releases)